supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ## Guidelines to COA

 - When there is no information on whether the memory is word or byte-addressable, byte-addressable is considered, eventhough if there is an information on word length.
+- A memory is word-addressable, only if the word, "word-addressable" is mentioned.

 ![[Guidelines to GATE-CS-20241101163421493.webp]]